EugeneBelford1995/AD-Applied-Skills-Lab/README.md

 --- Summary ---

+Import Cleanup.ps1 and 'Cleanup-VM -VMName <name>' to stop the VMs, remove them from Hyper-V, and delete their files once you're done with the lab.
+Don't run Cleanup.ps1 unless and until then!

 Good luck on your assessment!
 Please leave any comments, suggestions, criticisms, etc here or on our Medium.
 Feedback is welcome!